prakhar171/signature-verification/README.md

 We are now ready to train the network, using the command.
 `python3 train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/ssd_mobilenet_v1_coco`

 Alternatively a pretrained model can be be run directly from the given cheque_graph directory.
+We now replace object_detection_tutorial.ipynb with object_detection_main.ipynb in the object_detection directory under the models directory.

+The image to be detected need to be stored in the test_images directory, rename it as image3 for easy although the code can be changed to specify the image name.

+The image of the detected item is stored as cropped.jpg in the object_detection directory.

 To train this model further, the latest of the checkpoints along with the data can be copied to the models/object_detection/training/ directory and training can be restarted.